 Seeking Professional Help

-It may be tempting to use strips and other adhesive product to try and extract your blackheads from your pores.
+It may be tempting to use strips and other peel-off masks to try and get rid of blackheads from your pores.
 But our very own Michelle Freese, Kate Somerville Skin Expert of 8 years, advises against it, “I don’t like strips and charcoal masks because they can pull the protective layer off the skin which ultimately leads to more damage.
-Instead, I would recommend getting a facial or gentle extraction done by an esthetician.”
+Instead, I would recommend getting facials or gentle extractions done by an esthetician.”
 Seeking professional acne treatment can also be an extremely effective part of a regular skin care routine.
-In fact, Michelle suggests that those suffering from blackheads and clogged pores should have a professional extraction done every four to six weeks if possible.
+In fact, Michelle suggests that those suffering from blackheads and clogged pores should have professional extractions done every four to six weeks if possible.
 Simply put, an extraction is a process which clears your clogged or compacted pores using a combination of manual and mechanical means.